-Saigon has undergone a style revolution in recent years, so much so, that for Asian-based travellers who think nothing of hopping on a flight for a weekend break (or visa run), the city’s beautiful shops, along with its stylish restaurants and bars, are proving as alluring as the historical sights and street life.
+Saigon has undergone a style revolution in recent years, so much so, that for Asian-based travellers who think nothing of hopping on a flight for a weekend break (or visa run), Saigon shopping, along with its stylish restaurants and bars, are proving as alluring as the historical sights and street life.

-Saigon’s shopping scene is small but it’s exquisite, with a handful of returning Vietnamese and expat designers and entrepreneurs creating beautiful things that they’re selling in equally stunning spaces.
-Here’s my pick of the most gorgeous stores, all located on chic Dong Khoi Street.
+The Saigon shopping scene is small but it’s exquisite, with a handful of returning Vietnamese and expat designers and entrepreneurs creating beautiful things that they’re selling in equally stunning spaces.
+Here’s my pick of the most gorgeous stores, all located on chic Dong Khoi Street in Saigon.

 Hong Kong-born designer Christina Yu, a former fashion editor and designer for Shanghai Tang, who moved to Vietnam in 1995, is credited by many as having sparked Saigon’s ‘evolution’ of chic (‘evolution’ is more apt, as the fashion scene has been slow to grow here).
 In 1997 she simultaneously established Vietnam’s first fashion label and opened her first Ipa-Nima store (pictured above; middle row).
 She had just recently opened her second gorgeous shop in Saigon (and fourth in Vietnam) at 71 Pasteur Street, District 1 when we recently visited.
 Christina sells vibrant, exuberant handbags and accessories, famous for their flamboyant embellishments which she says she is inspired by traditional Vietnamese artisanship, old world glamour, along with travel, nature, art, and life.